 Again, most blisters will indeed heal on their own, but be sure to keep an eye on them as they heal.
 Our podiatrist in Houston recommends consulting with your podiatrist if you have a blister that keeps reoccurring, has yellow or green pus, causes a fever, or is painful, hot, or has red streaks.
 Some pre-existing conditions such as diabetes or heart conditions can also make blisters worse.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.